bongochong/WinScreenyReborn/README.md

 ## Getting Started
 This program only works on Windows (XP to 10).
 Moreover Cygwin and the most basic packages are required for this program to work.
-Once you download the shell script (or the executable), chmod +x it, and then you will be able to run it.
+Once you download the shell script, chmod +x it, and then you will be able to run it.
 You can create an alias for it too.

-### Using the Binaries
-Just download the zipped folder, extract the executable, and run it.
-And alias can be created for it too.
-The exectuable is just a compiled version of the script made with SHC.

 ## Usage
     -v                 Display script version